Life Insurance Private Credit Risk 2026: Is Your Policy Actually Safe? (What You Need to Know)

 Know Your State's Coverage Limits

-Visit your state guaranty association's website (every state has one — search "[your state] life and health insurance guaranty association") and know exactly what your protection limit is.
+Visit your state guaranty association's website (search "[your state] life and health insurance guaranty association") and know exactly what your protection limit is.
 If your policy's death benefit or cash value is significantly above that limit, consider whether it makes sense to spread coverage across two strong insurers.

 Review Your Policy's Non-Guaranteed Elements Annually

-If you have a whole life or universal life policy with dividends or interest crediting rates, make it a habit to check these annually.
-Consistent cuts over multiple years can be a canary in the coal mine — a sign worth paying attention to before it becomes a headline.
+If you have a whole life or universal life policy with dividends or interest crediting rates, check these annually.
+Consistent cuts over multiple years can be a canary in the coal mine.
+A sign worth paying attention to before it becomes a headline.

 Don't Make Panic Decisions Based on Market Headlines

 This one is genuinely important.
-Surrendering a cash value policy during a period of insurer stress is often the worst financial decision you can make — both because you'll likely receive less than you would by holding, and because it contributes to the very "doom loop" dynamic that analysts worry about.
+Surrendering a cash value policy during a period of insurer stress is often the worst financial decision you can make.
+You'll likely receive less than you would by holding, and it contributes to the very "doom loop" dynamic that analysts worry about.
 If your insurer is rated well and you have no concrete evidence of problems, stay the course and monitor.

 Frequently Asked Questions